 Dr. Donald Bailey

-Particularly active as a guest conductor and clinician, he frequently appeared as an All State Clinician having conducted All State Choirs in Alabama, Arizona, Arkansas, Colorado, Delaware, Montana, New Mexico, New York, Tennessee, and Texas.
-He has appeared as a guest conductor at both Carnegie Hall and Avery Fisher Hall in Lincoln Center and was the music director and conductor of Schola Cantorum of Texas from 2002-2007.
-A past president of the Texas Choral Directors Association, he was also active in the Texas Music Educators Association, the American Choral Directors Association, and the Music Educators National Conference.
-He holds membership in Pi Kappa Lambda national music honor society.
+Particularly active as a guest conductor and clinician, he has conducted over three hundred and fifty clinics in the last ten years.
+He frequently appears as an All State Clinician having conducted All State Choirs in Alabama, Arizona, Arkansas, Colorado, Delaware, Montana, New Mexico, New York, Tennessee, and Texas.
+He has appeared as a guest conductor at both Carnegie Hall and Avery Fisher Hall in Lincoln Center.
+An active composer, Dr. Bailey is represented by Alliance Music Publications and Gentry Publications.

 Currently, Dr. Bailey remains involved with the School of Music by lecturing to classes about the choral art and serving on several graduate committees.